Skip to main content

 Why Three Planes?

 Most webhook platforms put their SaaS service in the delivery path: Source → SaaS → Your Service.
-This creates latency, single points of failure, and privacy concerns (your data flows through a third party).
+This creates latency, single points of failure, and privacy concerns (your event data flows through a third party).

 Zen Mesh splits this into three independent planes: